Vortex liquids and the Ginzburg-Landau equation: Introduction

+In Section~\ref{sec:renen}, we recall some known results on the renormalized energy.
+Lemma~\ref{L.gradW} connects the gradient of the renormalized energy to the canonical harmonic map $u_\star$, and Proposition~\ref{gammastabilityprop} quantifies how close $u$ and $u_\star$ are based on the excess energy.

+In Section~\ref{sec:dirichletrenen}, we give some detailed results for the renormalized energy in the Dirichlet case, following Sandier-Soret \cite{SandierSoret}.
+These estimates are used to show that vortices stay away both from each other and the boundary for sufficiently long times to pass to the hydrodynamic limit under certain conditions.

+In Section~\ref{sec:local}, we discuss localization estimates for the Jacobian and energy density.
+For the Jacobian, results of \cite{JSp2} yield points $\xi_j$ such that $\|J(u)-\pi\sum \delta_{\xi_j}\|_{\Wdot}$ is small in a precisely quantified way.
+We provide a new estimate on the localization of the Ginzburg-Landau energy density to the same set of delta functions of the type The estimate presented here is a refined (i.e. $\e$-rate dependent) version of an estimate found in Colliander-Jerrard \cite{CJ}.
+Therefore, in order to localize the vortices to a high resolution, we need good estimates on the excess energy, $D(a(t))$.

 Since the localization and gamma stability error estimates depend explicitly on the excess energy, it is necessary to understand how the excess energy evolves in time.
-By the energy dissipation identities \eqref{PDEenergyidentity} and \eqref{ODEenergyidentity} we see that,
+By the energy dissipation identities \eqref{PDEenergyidentity} and \eqref{ODEenergyidentity} we see that

 consequently, $D(a(t))$ can be controlled by well-preparedness of the initial data and a lower bound on the kinetic energy.
-The main result of Section~\ref{kineticenergysection}, and hence on the excess energy, is Theorem~\ref{thm:kineticenergybound} which provides the lower bound
+This lower bound is presented in Section~\ref{sec:quantkinetic} as Theorem~\ref{thm:kineticenergybound}:

-where $\mathbf{error}$ depends explicitly on $\e$, $n$, $\rho_\star$, $T$, and $\sup_{0\leq t \leq T} |\eta(t)|$.
+where $\mathbf{error}$ depends explicitly on $\e$, the number of vortices, the minimal vortex distance, the time scale and the localization error.
 This result provides a purely quantitative approach to the kinetic energy lower bounds that are found in \cite{LinWave, Jwave, SandSerf}, each of which rely on compactness properties to get a lower bound.
-To establish this result we make quantitative the kinetic energy estimate of \cite{LinWave}, who used the differential identity for the conservation law along with an equipartition of energy result.
-Here we make use of an optimal equipartitioning result in \cite{KurzkeSpirnMRI} that identifies how close the tensor $\nabla u \otimes \nabla u$ is to the diagonal matrix $|\p_j u|^2 \delta_{jk}$ ($\delta_{jk}$ being the kroenecker delta function).
+To establish this result we make quantitative the kinetic energy estimate of \cite{LinWave}, who used the differential identity for the energy density, along with a limiting result on the equipartitioning of potential energy.
+Here we make use of an optimal quantitative equipartitioning result in \cite{KurzkeSpirnMRI} that identifies how close in $L^1$ the tensor $\nabla u \otimes \nabla u$ is to the diagonal matrix $\frac12|\nabla u|^2 \mathrm{id}$.
 Placing this equipartitioning result into the differential identity for the Ginzburg-Landau energy $e_\e(u)$, applying a test function

 and integrating over $\Omega$ yields the lower bound.